mapszk/mapszk/README.md

 ### Hi👋
-🏠 I'm Front-end developer, currently in Santa Fe, Argentina.
+🏠 I'm a front-end developer, currently in Santa Fe, Argentina.

 💻 My most used languages are Javascript and Typescript.